solde/Par/lab2/lab2 - David Soldevila Daniel Palomo.md

 ## Task decomposition and granularity analysis
 First of all, take a look at the task dependence graph of point decomposition.
 At left is the glaphycal version, we can obvserve that it cannot be paraleliced.
 However the non display (right window) version is paraleliced.
 Then, whe can conclude, som part of display code is causing some dependences.
 <img src=./amb_col.png>
+<note> Tareador captures of mandel-tar using point decomposition </note>

 Using row decomposition, the result is similar then the previous version.
 Display version still have the same problem, a data dependence, and non-display version is paralel.
 Obviously the granularity is bigger.
 Unlike point decomposition, now we are compting a big number of points wiht only one task.
 It is going to reduce overhead time but increasing the granularity.

 <img src=./sense_col.png>
+<note> Tareador captures of mandel-tar using row decomposition </note>

 code: